jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 __Rome__

-In our lab the Rome VM represents a standard linux host or endpoint, and is essentially a customer/user of our network.
+In our lab the Rome VM is an Ubuntu Kubernetes node, and is essentially a customer/user of our network.

 1. SSH to Rome Client VM from your laptop.